voxpupuli/puppet-lint-topscope-variable-check/README.md

 ```
 ## Limitations

-The fix function of this plugin does not work when the variable is used in a string.
+The fix function of this plugin does not work when the variable is used in a string and hasn't been enclosed with `{}`.
 For example:

 ``` puppet
 $foo = "/etc/$::foobar::path/test"
 ```

+Note: The [Variables Not Enclosed](http://puppet-lint.com/checks/variables_not_enclosed/) check can fix the missing braces and then the fix from this plugin should work.

 ## License
 ```